 8.7.11 goes End of General Support on October 9, 2019 and 8.8.12 goes End of General Support on September 30, 2019.

-So unless Zimbra extends the End of General Support dates for 8.8.12 and 8.7.11, you’ll have around two months to complete your migration testing and perform an actual migration to be able to remain on a Zimbra version for which Zimbra is committed to provide bug and security fixes.
+So unless Zimbra extends the End of General Support dates for 8.8.12 and 8.7.11 (see above: 8.7.11 and 8.8.12 are now End of General Support at the end of 2019), you’ll have just two months to complete your migration testing and perform an actual migration to be able to remain on a Zimbra version for which Zimbra is committed to provide bug and security fixes.
 We are therefore recommending to customers the following Zimbra 8.8.15 Upgrade plans:

 Starting Right Now

-Consider the three alternative upgrade scenarios and evaluate which one(s) are appropriate from a risk/cost standpoint for you environment.
+Consider the three alternative upgrade scenarios and evaluate which one(s) are appropriate from a risk/cost standpoint for your environment.

 - In-Place Upgrades.
 Suitable for smaller environments and for Zimbra systems which were originally installed at version 8.6 or later; all providing that the system has not been heavily customized.
 Unless you can clone your existing environment, there’s no way to test ahead of time if the upgrade will be successful, so if you don’t have Premium Support from Zimbra, or if you can’t afford the risk of extended downtime, this option is probably not for you.